ocastilloreyes/petgem/DESCRIPTION.rst

 * `Mpi4py <https://pypi.org/project/mpi4py/>`__ for parallel computations on distributed-memory platforms.
 * `h5py <https://pypi.org/project/h5py/>`__ for input/output tasks.

-On Linux, consult the package manager of your preference.
-PETGEM can be used without any installation by running the kernel from the top-level directory of the distribution.
+On Linux, consult the package manager of your preference. petgem can be used without any installation by running the kernel from the top-level directory of the distribution.